Support the archive. Submit your records or donate here!

 Boat Names

-Original name: Marletta Other names: Clapotis III (name changed in 1969) Caprice (name changed in 1973) Jabadao (name changed in 1975) Last name recorded: Belanea (name changed in 1992)
+Original name: Marletta Other names: Clapotis III (name changed in 1969) Caprice (name changed in 1973) Jabadao (name changed in 1975) Duclop II (name changed in 1981) Belanea (name changed in 1992) Last name recorded: Marletta (name changed in May 2016)

 Build Year